samarsinghal/lab-spring-boot-k8s-probes/workshop/content/exercises/04-deploying-to-kubernetes.md

 curl localhost:8080/actuator/health/liveness
 ```

-In both cases they should responsd with:
+In both cases they should respond with:

 ```
 {"status":"UP"}